Truth in Love

 Do not repay anyone evil for evil.
 Be careful to do what is right in the eyes of everyone.
 If it is possible, as far as it depends on you, live at peace with everyone.”
 Romans 12:6-18 NIV

-Do you see the attitudes with which we are to conduct our affairs, most especially in the Body of Christ?
-If we cannot do it with other believers, from a pure heart made clean by God, we are not going to show this to those who do not know and love our Lord like we do.
-Look past the “dos and don’ts” in the above passages to the qualities of love we are to have in the doing.
+Do you see these Christlike attitudes with which we are to conduct our affairs, most especially in the Body of Christ?
+If we cannot do it with other believers, from a pure heart made clean by God, we are not going to show this to those who do not know and love our Lord as we do.
+Look past the dos and don’ts in the above passages to the qualities of love we are to have in the doing.

-God always, always looks at the heart, and if these motives, these attitudes are not present behind our words and behaviors, they are hollow and without merit.
-Knowledge alone just puffs our flesh up, making is prideful rather than humble.
+This is the standard of Christ, which can only be met as our Lord develops His character from within.
+God always, always looks at the heart.
+When these motives, these godly attitudes, are not present behind our words and behaviors, they are hollow and without merit.
+Others must be built up in love, not just words, even when they are scriptural.
+Knowledge alone just puffs our flesh up, making us prideful rather than humble.
 Paul says:

 “ If I speak with the tongues of men and of angels, but have not love [for others growing out of God’s love for me], then I have become only a noisy gong or a clanging cymbal [just an annoying distraction].